jonatanBuga/Tavily-Agent/README.md

-#  RAG Agent using LangGraph, Tavily & OpenAIAdd commentMore actions
+#  RAG Agent using LangGraph, Tavily & OpenAI

 This project implements a modular LLM agent using LangGraph.
 The agent uses Tavily for retrieval (RAG) and OpenAI to generate answers based on real-time context.